nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any [_Mainstream OS_](#glossary) as long as it has Java `11` or above installed.
+1. Should work on any [_Mainstream OS_](#appendix-b-glossary) as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 shows without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using [CLI](#appendix-b-glossary) compared to [GUI](#appendix-b-glossary).

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)

+---

 ## **Appendix B: Glossary**